Myanmar and weapons of mass destruction: Nuclear weapons

 In 2007, Russia and Myanmar made a controversial nuclear research centre deal.
 According to them, "The centre will comprise a 10 MW light-water reactor working on 20%-enriched uranium-235, an activation analysis laboratory, a medical isotope production laboratory, silicon doping system, nuclear waste treatment and burial facilities".

 According to an August 2009 report published in the Sydney Morning Herald, Myanmar had been working to develop a nuclear weapon by 2014.
 The reported effort, purportedly being undertaken with assistance from North Korea, involves the construction of a nuclear reactor and plutonium extraction facilities in caves tunneled into a mountain at Naung Laing, a village in the Mandalay division.
 The information cited in the newspaper story reportedly originated from two high-ranking defectors who had settled in Australia.

-On 3 June 2010, a five-year investigation by an anti-government Myanmar broadcaster, the Democratic Voice of Burma (DVB), found evidence that allegedly shows the country's military regime begun a programme to develop nuclear weapons.
+On 3 June 2010, a five-year investigation by an anti-government Myanmar broadcaster, the Democratic Voice of Burma (DVB), found evidence that allegedly shows the country's military regime began a programme to develop nuclear weapons.
 The DVB said evidence of Myanmar's nuclear programme came from top-secret documents smuggled out of the country over several years, including hundreds of files and other evidence provided by Sai Thein Win, a former major in the military of Myanmar.
 A UN report said there was evidence that North Korea had been exporting nuclear technology to Myanmar, Iran and Syria.

 Based on Win's evidence, Robert Kelley, a former weapons inspector, said he believed Myanmar "has the intent to go nuclear and it is... expending huge resources along the way."
 But as of 2010, experts said that Myanmar was a long way from succeeding, given the poor quality of their current materials.
 Despite Kelley's analysis, some experts are uncertain that a nuclear weapons programme exists; for example, the Institute for Science and International Security notes ambiguity as to whether certain equipment is used for uranium production, or for innocently producing "rare earth metals or metals such as titanium or vanadium".
 The U.S. expressed concern in 2011 about possible NPT violations, but by 2012 stated that its concerns had been "partially allayed".

 Myanmar signed the Treaty on the Prohibition of Nuclear Weapons on 26 September 2018, but has not ratified it.